 As a company that engages in global business, Sumitomo Corporation requires human resources who can work effectively in the global arena and are highly motivated.
-Consequently, our basic policy is to conduct fair recruitment that respects fundamental human rights, and hires employees based solely on the aptitude and abilities of applicants regardless of gender or nationality.
+Consequently, our basic policy is to conduct fair recruitment that respects fundamental human rights, and hires employees based solely on the aptitude and abilities of applicants regardless of nationality, gender, disabilities, race, region or sexual orientation.